CodeCs1/HibikiDuwuCa-LinuxSystem/README.md

 Uses Linux From Scratch Version: r12.1-119

-<h4>The main purpose of making this: Just for fun and I used to like to watch VTuber stream like other.</h4>
+<h4>The main purpose of making this: Just for fun and I used to watch VTuber stream like other.</h4>

 Update:
 Upgrade all package version.<br>